MarioCarrilloA/basic-examples/README.md

 # basic-examples

-This project contains some simple examples about bash scripting in order to get started to develop basic scripts.
+This project contains some simple examples about different languages and tools such as:
+- bash
+- go
+- php
+- Makefiles
+- VBoxManage

+These small collection is very basic and the objetuve is to get started to develop basic scripts and programs.

 ## Links